About the artist...

 Couldn't get the beauty of the view out of our mind, so we doodled the graphic depiction!
 And then we did a big one!

-"Trout Brook Valley, Summer 2009: Is That Vermont I See?" (detail at right)
+"Trout Brook Valley, Summer 2009: Is That Vermont I See?" left, in progress second wash, final wash; graphic; Detail at right of large painting - sold.

 SPRING 2009